 2. Want passionflower

-The only truly rustic passion, even in the Ile-de-France is the blue passionflower (Passiflora coerulea).
+The only truly rustic passion, even in the Ile-de-France is the blue passion flower (Passiflora coerulea).
 It fully resists against a house wall.
-And if unfortunately its stump dies, she also reseed easily.
+And if unfortunately, its stump dies, she also reseeds easily.

 How useful was this post?